duvalleblanc/duvalleblanc/README.md

 - ✨ My Resume can be viewed here > https://duvalleblanc.github.io/Resume/
 - ▶️ I have a YouTube where I Showcase my Work and Thoughts (https://www.youtube.com/@duvalleblanc)
 - 📷 I have an Instagram where I post cool pics and shorts https://instagram.com/duvalleblanc
-- 🤝 You can reach out to me on my LinkedIn @duvalleblanc
+- 🤝 My Code Academy Full Stack Engineer Profile is here https://www.codecademy.com/profiles/duvalleblanc

 <!---
 leblancduval/leblancduval is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.